swag-lang/swag/bin/reference/tests/web/src/getting-started.md

                 Done 0.093s

 ### Note on Windows Defender realtime protection
-It's activated by default under Windows 10, and runs each time you launch an executable or a process.
+It's activated by default under Windows 10, and runs each time you launch an executable.
 This can increase the compile time of your project, so consider excluding your Swag folder from it !

 [Reference](https://support.microsoft.com/en-us/windows/add-an-exclusion-to-windows-security-811816c0-4dfd-af4a-47e4-c301afe13b26#:~:text=Go%20to%20Start%20%3E%20Settings%20%3E%20Update,%2C%20file%20types%2C%20or%20process)

+Under Windows 11, there's also something called the *Smart App Control*, which can also have a great impact on compile time.

 # Content of the Swag folder
 The Swag folder contains the compiler `swag.exe`, but also a bunch of sub folders.